puku0x/cvdrone/readme.txt

 -----------------------------------------------------------------
  CV Drone (= OpenCV + AR.Drone)
- Copyright (C) 2012 puku0x
+ Copyright (C) 2013 puku0x
  https://github.com/puku0x/cvdrone
 -----------------------------------------------------------------

 INTRODUCTION
-  This program is free software.

-  You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+  CV Drone is free software; you can redistribute it and/or modify it under the terms of EITHER:
+   (1) The GNU Lesser General Public License as published by the Free
+       Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+The text of the GNU Lesser General Public License is included with this library in the file cvdrone-license-LGPL.txt.
+   (2) The BSD-style license that is included with this library in
+       the file cvdrone-license-BSD.txt.

-  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+  This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the files cvdrone-license-LGPL.txt and cvdrone-license-BSD.txt for more details.

-  You should have received a copy of the GNU General Public License along with this program.
-If not, please see http://www.gnu.org/licenses .

 HOW TO INSTALL
   Please unzip "cvdrone-master.zip" in any directory.